Shlokatadistance/Employee-Database-/README.md

 Menu--> execute as per user requirement--> Output/ edit as per requirement

 Menu Options (Use the switch function in a while loop for iteration):
-1. To display the list of employees’ data (display another menu as to what to display all the options could also be selected)
+1. To display the list of employees’ data (display another menu as to what to display all the options could also be selected)
 a)	ID
 b)	Role
 c)	Age